mrahmansagar/AirGANs/README.md

 After the data preprocessing with the synthetic air and actual air pairs a pix2pix model is trained with both the datasets.

 ### 1. Training with synthetic air
-The pix2pix model is trained for 30 epochs with a batch size of 1 and with 5500 sample paires.
+The pix2pix model is trained for 30 epochs with a batch size of 1 and with 5500 sample pairs.
 Figure below shows the result using the test source and target pairs with generated target images.

 <p align="center">
     <img src="images/training_with_synthetic_air.png" alt="training_with_synthetic_air">